-Homework is given daily and it comprises drills and practiced exercise in the text book.
-Students are expected to complete from 80% to 90% of the total homework given after each lesson.
-There are a total of ten lessons over the language course.
+Homework is given daily and it comprises drills and practiced exercise in the textbook.
+Students are expected to complete from 80% to 90% of the total homework given after each of 10 lessons.

 Field Trip Assignments (15%)

 Field trip assignments aim at exposing students to real-life communicative settings, promoting motivations and confidence in applying classroom language, developing understanding and sensitivity in highly contextual environment, and enhancing the awareness of cultural differences.
 The assignments are subdivided into two small assignments (the first two weeks of arrival) and two larger assignments (the last two weeks of the course).